 Most of the people, who participated in the Southern Transylvania Projects in the past, chose to land in Budapest.
 It is very easy to get from the airport to the Keletli train station, as several bus companies offer their services at reasonable prices.
 There are several trains daily to Sighisoara, Brasov and Simeria.
 In case you want to arrive early and explore Budapest for a day or two, there are several hostels not too far from the train station, relatively inexpensive.
 The return trip Budapest- Brasov or Cluj-Napoca or Simeria is around US$175.
 It usually lasts around 8-12 hours one way.
 You can explore European train options on reiseauskunft.bahn.de

 Although landing in Bucharest might save you a few dollars on airfare, the trip from the airport to the train station can set you back around US$50 and is usually an hour (or more) long.
 There are at least two direct trains to Brasov daily and the train ride lasts around 3-7 hours.
-The return train fare is less than US$50, but if you choose this way to travel, I strongly suggest to pay an extra $10-15 for first class seats: the conditions are not much better than second class, but it is somewhat cleaner and you get different kind of travelers.
+The return train fare was about US$50, but if you choose this way to travel, I strongly suggest to pay an extra $10-15 for first class seats: the conditions are not much better than second class, but it is somewhat cleaner and you get different kind of travelers.

 In any case, it is very easy to get to Brasov, Odorheiu Secuiesc and Simeria from any of the above airports.
 There is always the option of the direct train or, if you feel adventurous, you can take the bus from almost any city in Europe (Atlassib or Eurolines) to Brasov.
 The bus is cheaper, but it takes longer and toilet access is only every 4-6 hours or so (hence the adventure part).